healthdatasafe/bridge-hds/README.md

 - `npm run setup`
 - `npm run setup-dev-env` (for dev environement)

-Edit `localConfig.yml` you may get inspiration from `./config/default-config.js`
+Edit `localConfig.yml` you may get inspiration from `./config/sample-localConfig.js`

+for the setting: `bridgeApiEndPoint`; if you don't know it or don't yet have a "managing account" dedicated to the bridge.
+You may use the following command to create it or retreive the apiEndpoint:
+`node tools/createBridgeAccountUser.js --config ./localConfig.js`

 ### In production